centrica-engineering/nucleus-docs/docs/getting-started/design-tokens.md

 Design tokens are a technology agnostic way to create and share reusable variables.
 They open up a number of possibilities for Nucleus including supporting technologies beyond the web, enabling multiple brand identities and creating a shared design language across the business.

-## Why use design tokens in your product
+## Why use design tokens in your product?

 Every brand has design details that are core to the brand’s identity.
 These details need to persist across multiple channels and technologies to ensure the brand is easily recognisable and create a consistent brand experience.